shevaroller/CMPUT404-assignment-webserver/README.md

 CMPUT404-assignment-webserver

+Partially HTTP 1.1 compliant webserver.
+Webserver serves static content from the www directory in the same directory that the webserver is started in.

 See requirements.org (plain-text) for a description of the project.

-Make a simple webserver.

 Contributors / Licensing
 ========================